List of Stargirl characters: Lawrence "Crusher" Crock / Sportsmaster

 In season three, Sportsmaster reopens Ripped City, gets Pat back on their training regiment, and advises Pat not to trust Eclipso.
 While it was claimed that neither Sportsmaster or Tigress had any involvement in Gambler's death, both of them appear to be sharing a secret.
 This turned out to be that Gambler once blackmailed them.
 Sylvester confronted both Crocks while they were grocery shopping and fought them until S.T.R.I.P.E. arrived to break it up.
 Both Crocks did confirm that Gambler blackmailed them once and the payments in question were paid off.
-Crusher later comes in on Sylvester and Pat while they are watching The Outlaw Josey Wales.
-Crusher and Paula later visit Pat and Barbara at the diner where they mentioned that everyone that owed Gambler money has paid them back.
 Crusher later checked up on Pat when he was looking for Mike's biological mother.
 Crusher and Paula later visit Sofus and Lily where they advised them to forgive the JSA for what happened to Icicle.
-Later that night, both of them received a call from Artemis about her getting into Nebraska.
-Then they find posters for Ripped City leading to an open manhole.
-Crusher and Paula find a room full of monitors as they are frozen to death by a reconstituted Icicle.
-Before they are fully frozen, Crusher and Paula voice their love for each other.
-Then Icicle shatters their bodies.
-Artemis later found out what happened to her parents and Icicle would later claim to Courtney that they surprised him and he acted in self-defense.
-His death would later be avenged by Artemis when she kills Icicle in Copenhagen.
+Later that night, Crusher and Paula are killed by Icicle.